Connect with others who understand.

 What Are Granulocytes?

-White blood cells are an important part of the immune system responsible for defending the body against infections and diseases.
-The three types of white blood cells are called granulocytes, lymphocytes, and monocytes.
+White blood cells are an important part of the immune system, responsible for defending the body against infections and diseases.
+The two classes of white blood cells are called granulocytes and agranulocytes.
 They protect our body from microorganisms, such as viruses, bacteria, and allergens.

 Granulocytes are the most abundant type of white blood cells found in our body.
 They are called granulocytes because they contain small sacs called granules filled with special enzymes.
-These enzymes are released by granulocytes to protect our immune system against foreign organisms.
+Granulocytes release these enzymes to protect our immune system against foreign organisms.
 Granulocytes play an important role in defending our body and keeping our immune response strong.

 There are three types of granulocytes: